APNIC-Labs/draft-kskroll-sentinel/README.md

    All of the following conditions must be met to trigger special processing inside resolver code:

-   o  The DNS response is DNSSEC validated
+   o  The DNS response is DNSSEC validated.

-   o  the result of validation is "Secure"
+   o  The result of validation is "Secure".

-   o  the AD bit is to be set in the response
+   o  The Checking Disabled (CD) bit in the query is not set.

    o  The QTYPE is either A or AAAA (Query Type value 1 or 28)

    o  The OPCODE is QUERY

    o  The leftmost label of the original QNAME (the name sent in the
-      Question Section in the orignal query) is either "root-key- sentinel-is-ta-<key-tag>" or "root-key-sentinel-not-ta-<key-tag>"
+      Question Section in the original query) is either "root-key- sentinel-is-ta-<key-tag>" or "root-key-sentinel-not-ta-<key-tag>"

    If any one of the preconditions is not met, the resolver MUST NOT